 Highly Useful Items to Order

 Over the years I have learned how to purchase common items more efficiently.
 One example is ordinary bandages.
 I used to buy assortments that have only a few of the sizes I really want, and always seem to include that odd-shaped bandage with two sets of straps, for which I have never found a use.
-One day at work I needed a regular 3/4 inch bandage and discovered that the pros buy 100 ct. boxes of the same size.
+One day at work I needed a regular 3/4 inch bandage, looked in the employee first aid cabinet, and discovered that the pros buy 100 ct. boxes of the same size.
 So I now buy like the pros: McKesson 100 ct, 1 inch, 100 ct 3/4 inch, and 100 ct of a smaller size that is oval shaped - perfect for tiny cuts!

 Along with these products, I have come upon several others that have changed my life.
 OK. maybe not "life-changing" but at least problem-solving: